Common questions · Straightforward answers

 Fee Questions

-• My base hourly rate is $240/hour.
+• My base hourly rate is $180/hour.
 Please see my fees and payments policy for more details.
 It’s there any time you need a quick reference.

-I offer sliding scale options for OpenPath clients and qualifying psychotherapists.
+I offer sliding scale options for OpenPath clients and professional courtesty discounts for qualifying psychotherapists.
+Graduate students in degree-seeking programs that train psychotherapists are also eligible for this rate.

 OpenPath clients are screened for need and may be clients without insurance, clients whose insurance does not cover mental health services, or clients whose insurance deductible is prohibitively high.
 You must register with OpenPath to receive these sliding scale rates.